 The domestic U.S. system -- routing numbers

-Americans most commonly know the routing numbers as the code printed on the bottom of paper checks, but it's also used for wire transfers, payments via the automated clearinghouse system, and direct deposits.
+Americans most commonly know the routing numbers as the code printed on the bottom of paper checks, but they're also used for wire transfers, payments via the automated clearing house (ACH) system, and direct deposits.

 Related investing topics